 Straining/yowling in the litter box

 More frequent litter box trips (with nothing to show for it)

+Figuring out why your cat is constipated is essential.
+This is because you can prevent it from occurring again.
 According to Dr. Garside, one of the most common reasons your cat could be constipated or having difficulty making regular bowel movements could be due to scavenging.

-But if you have an indoor cat, they could become constipated simply from ingesting large quantities of their own hair.
-“Long haired cats can also become constipated due to normal grooming as they ingest their own hairs,” explains Dr. Garside.
+For instance, if you have a cat with long, silky hair, they’re at higher risk for experiencing this than a Sphinx.
+“Long-haired cats can also become constipated due to normal grooming as they ingest their own hairs,” explains Dr. Garside.
 “There are rarer causes such as the condition 'Megacolon' but these require diagnosis by a vet.”